DarinM223/baby-pascal/README.md

 the algorithm in the paper "Tilting at windmills with Coq: formal verification of a compilation algorithm for parallel moves" by
 Rideau, Serpette, and Leroy.

+### com.d_m.regalloc.linear

+This package contains classes for doing linear scan register allocation.

+The class `InstructionNumbering` goes over the blocks in the functions and assigns a unique number for each instruction.
+The function `runFunction` in the class `BuildIntervals` returns a list of live intervals of a function sorted with the start index in increasing order.
+The `scan` method in the class `LinearScan` assigns physical registers to values in a single linear scan over the live intervals of all values in the program.
+The code is based off the paper Linear Scan Register Allocation in the Context of SSA Form and Register Constraints by Mossenbock and Pfeiffer.